What Are the Real Costs of Employee Turnover?

 Consider the following:

-Some job boards may entice you with the promise of sending your hiring managers 1,000 applicants overnight.
-And, Indeed, while they may actually meet this promise, it’s highly unlikely that your local managers will be able to review 1,000 applicants AND identify the best candidates with the longest expected tenure.
+Some job boards may entice you by promising to send your hiring managers 1,000 applicants overnight.
+However, your local managers are unlikely to review 1,000 applicants and identify the best candidates with the longest expected tenure.

 Flooding your organization with applicants is not the answer to your turnover problem.
 With too many applications to review, your hiring managers will keep hiring candidates from the top of the applicant stack.
 Most of those candidates will have low tenure rates.
-This inefficient process will keep you in an infinite loop of high turnover and a continuously escalating cost of employee turnover.
+This inefficient process results in high turnover and escalating costs.

 High-Volumes of Job Candidate Applications